 Don’t forget to take care of your nipples.
 When you first start breastfeeding, your nipples may experience adjustments doing something it’s never done before.
 Make it easier by letting milk dry on your nipple, using bra pads for leaks, and get yourself an all-natural nipple balm.

 What you do to your body is reflected in your milk supply.
-Make sure you eat healthy to keep up your energy and ask your doctor about a multivitamin.
+Make sure you eat healthy to keep up your energy and ask your doctor about a multivitamin that helps aid in producing enough milk.
 Stay hydrated with water to help your milk supply up, but you can also drink juice and consume water-based foods like vegetables and fruits.
 Drink coffee in moderation.
 Though it may seem impossible to rest, get as much as you can.
 Avoid smoking and being around secondhand smoke.
 If you’re taking medication, consult your doctor about how it can affect your milk supply.

-Breastfeeding can be frustrating but know it will get easier!
-Be patient with yourself.
+Breastfeeding can be frustrating in the early days but know it will get easier!
+Be patient with yourself and stick to these breastfeeding basics.
 This is a new frontier for you and your baby.
 You will have both good and challenging days.
-Reach out to moms you know who have or are breastfeeding, find a support group, such as our KeaBabies community, ask your doctor, or check out La Leche League.
+Reach out to moms you know who have or are breastfeeding, find a support group, such as our KeaBabies community, sign up in a breastfeeding class, ask your doctor, book a lactation consultant, or check out La Leche League International.

 How Can KeaBabies Nursing Pads Enhance Your Breastfeeding Experience?